Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

 In the last tab, Result input pathway, the ranked candidate genes are given together with some extra information:
 - The AUSR-score of your input pathway
 - The dataset and the clustering solution that gave the highest score
+- A table with the AUSR-scores from the datasets with their clustering solutions
 - A table with the ranked candidate genes.
-Each gene gets a score and a description from NCBI
+Each gene gets a score and a description from NCBI.

 This list of candidate genes can be downloaded in a .txt file by clicking the download link underneath the start button.
 The application can be restarted by clicking the "New analysis" button.